Study Abroad in Dublin

 - DCU Grade & Credit Conversion Chart

-- Because of commute time and class schedules, internships are not an option for students on this track.
+- Because of commute time and class schedules, internships are not an option on this track.

 - Classes are called modules at DCU

-- Any courses that transfer back to the UofM as less than 3 credits that students are intending to use for a Liberal Education requirement will require a Partial Credit Waiver from their college/department.
-Students are only allowed a limited number partial credit waivers for LE requirements in their time at the UofM.
+- Any courses that transfer back to the UofM as less than 3 credits that you are intending to use for a Liberal Education requirement will require a Partial Credit Waiver from their college/department.
+You are only allowed a limited number of partial credit waivers for LE requirements in your time at the UofM.
 Check with your academic advisor if you have questions about using a partial credit waiver for Dublin courses

-- Fall semester students: DCU's final exams take place in January, so you will need to look for modules that are graded as 100% Continuous Assessment, instead of having an exam.
-That way you will be able to finish the semester before you come home for the winter break.
+- For Fall semester, DCU's final exams take place in January, so you will need to look for modules that are graded as 100% Continuous Assessment, instead of having an exam.
+That way, you will be able to finish the semester before you come home for the winter break.

 University College Dublin